 5 Dog-Friendly Activities in Maryland

 Maryland has a variety of activities for people, but leaving your pup behind just doesn’t feel fair.
-So we found some fun attractions for you both!
+That’s where fun dog-friendly activities come in!
 No need for your furry partner-in-crime to stay at the hotel peering out the window waiting for you to return.

 1. Cruises on the Bay

 What better way to relax alongside your dog than on a cruise?
 Cruises on the Bay by Watermark offers cruises from only 40 minutes to a full day for people and pups.
 Embarking from Annapolis Harbor, Baltimore Inner Harbor, and the Chesapeake Bay, this attraction is versatile and convenient.

 After 45 years of being in business, they’ve mastered the voyage.
 Each ship offers unique scenic routes and is climate controlled.
 There’s no need to worry about parking to see the US Naval Academy or Baltimore when you view it from the bow of a ship.
 And as long as your pup stays leashed, he is welcome aboard!